vboussange/vboussange.github.io/content/project/highdimpde/index.md

 \end{aligned}
 $$

-Such PDEs permit to e.g. **model the evolution of biological populations in a realistic manner**, by describing the dynamics of several *traits* characterising individuals (for a population of birds, think of traits as the beak length, the body size, or the color of the birds).

 I have implemented those schemes in [HighDimPDE.jl](https://github.com/vboussange/HighDimPDE.jl), a Julia package that should allow scientists to develop models that better capture the complexity of life.
 These techniques extend beyond biology and are also relevant for other fields, such as finance.

-Check out my [blog post](../_posts/2021-05-01-highdimpde.md) to read more about it!

-#### Related papers
-- Boussange, V., Becker, S., Jentzen, A., Pellissier, L., _Deep learning approximations for non-local nonlinear PDEs with Neumann boundary conditions_.
-In preparation.